- Location: Colorado

 Many of these businesses, along with plenty of others, also provide driver training programs for those possessing a CDL training permit, or comprehensive packages that prepare you for both written and driving tests complete with test-like sample questions.

-The knowledge portion is essentially a battery of written exams that can include just one, or up to five or more sections depending on the type of endorsements you are trying to achieve.
+The knowledge portion is essentially a battery of written exams that can include different sections depending on the type of endorsements you are trying to achieve.
 These tests include:

 The driving or practical test takes all the elements learned in the knowledge portion of the program and puts it into a real-life setting.
-Your aptitude is judged in three areas:
+Your aptitude is judged in these areas:

 - Pre-vehicle inspection―Here you are tested on various points regarding whether the vehicle you are getting ready to operate is ready for driving.